Shubhodip-Konar/Faultxcel/README.md

 The macros are written in excel 2017.
 No specific software required running this excel.
 The excel is supposed to be a standalone analysis for individual faults under consideration.
 The analysis results can be published multiple times on requirement.

 # Usage
 The excel is self explanatory, built as a workflow.
 The only worksheet avaliable is write protected, with the buttuons for data input and analysis.
 Simple explanations are provided against the buttons for the user.
-As a workflow, the buttuons are greyed out and deactivated intially and only get activated upon completion of a required input.
+As a workflow, the buttuons are greyed out and deactivated intially and only get activated upon completion of a required input. <br />

 Well logs in .las format only can be uploaded using 'las load' button.
 The data has to be loaded in 1m interval for analysis.
-The required instructions are posted in the requisite section forms.
+The required instructions are posted in the requisite section forms. <br />

 The button 'Print Report', activated all throughout, can be used to print high qualities of images of the analysis.
-The images ares stored in a separate folder, with name including the prospect name, date of print and interpreter's name, in the location of the excel file.
+The images ares stored in a separate folder, with name including the prospect name, date of print and interpreter's name, in the location of the excel file. <br />

 The button 'Clear Slate' removes any previous analysis within the excel sheet.

 # Version